Skip to Content

 Photo Credit: Arina Krasnikova

 Kidney beans are one of the most common and best beans for chili.
-In fact, they are sometimes labeled ‘chili beans’ in mainstream grocery stores, so you can’t go wrong with them.
+In fact, they are sometimes labeled ‘chili beans’ in mainstream grocery stores, so you can’t go wrong using them in your chili recipes.

 Three Bean Chili